-Styes are treated with antibiotics, often in moderate and severe cases with a prescription for oral antibiotics to reduce the bacteria responsible for the infection.
-Treatment for a stye is recommended otherwise there is a likelihood of recurrence.
-Applying a hot compress to the eye for 10-15 minutes a few times throughout the day will bring some relief and speed up the healing process.
+Styes are treated with antibiotics, frequently in moderate and severe cases with a prescription for oral prescription antibiotics to decrease the bacteria accountable for the infection.
+Treatment for a stye is recommended otherwise there is a possibility of recurrence.
+Applying a hot compress to the eye for 10-15 minutes a couple of times throughout the day will bring some relief and speed up the healing process.

 You should never pop a stye!
-This can cause the bacteria to spread and worsen the infection.
+This can trigger the germs to spread out and worsen the infection.
 The infection can then spread around the top and bottom eyelids and even reach the brain.
-If a stye is getting worse, painful, or irritated, contact your eye doctor for treatment.
+If a style is worsening, uncomfortable, or irritated, contact your eye doctor for treatment.

-In cases where styes occur frequently, your eye doctor may decide to prescribe topical antibiotic ointment or a cleansing regimen to prevent recurrence.
+In cases where styes occur regularly, your optometrist might decide to recommend a topical antibiotic ointment or a cleansing program to prevent a recurrence.

 Chalazia: Another type of bump on the eyelid

 Similar to a stye, a chalazion is a blocked oil gland on the eyelid that becomes enlarged.
-The main difference between a chalazion and a stye is that the chalazion is usually non-infectious.
-A chalazion on most occasions is an old hordeolum that did not resolve.
-Treatment involves lid hygiene, warm compresses, and lid massage.
-In most cases, a chalazion requires surgical removal.
+The primary distinction between a chalazion and a stye is that the chalazion is generally non-infectious.
+A chalazion on many events is an old hordeolum that did not fix.